 The Budget Office, the focus of our work to 2018, provided financial information to parliamentarians and supported increased oversight of public money.

+PBO staff were selected, trained and inducted through the WFD PBO Academy and worked within the National Assembly of Republic of Serbia.
 In 2017, the PBO introduced Serbia’s first Citizens budget.
 It was developed to present the most important data from the State Budget to citizens, with clear and understandable language.
-Communicating budget information to Serbian citizens is just one pillar of the PBO mandate.
+Communicating budget information to Serbian citizens was just one pillar of the PBO mandate.